Jennifer A. Minotti

 Founder & Editor-in-Chief

-Jennifer A. Minotti is an Artist-in-Residence at the Center for Women's Health and Human Rights at Suffolk University and a PhD student at Lesley University in Educational Studies.
+Jennifer A. Minotti is a Writer-in-Residence at the Center for Women's Health and Human Rights at Suffolk University and a PhD student at Lesley University in Educational Studies.
 She is the Co-Creator of The World's Very First Gratitude Parade and helped establish Gratitude Day in the City of Cambridge, MA.
 In 2012, Jen founded the Women's Writing Circle as a means to merge her passions for expressive writing, positive psychology, community organizing, women’s health, and social activism.

 For the past 25 years, Jen has dedicated her professional life toward working for the betterment of society.
 For 17 years, Jen worked at Education Development Center (EDC)—a global non-profit working to improve education, health, and economic opportunities worldwide—in a variety of technology, research, writing, and leadership roles for projects that focused on health and human development, special education, online professional development, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.